PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 - I would dedicate this week to the implementation of the Navigation graph
 - I would start off by grouping the fragments that are connected in a sequential flow and map out a graph for the same in the xml
-- This would require the addition of FragmentContainerView in certain activities which will allow further FragmentTransaction operations on the FragmentContainerView and providing a consistent timing for lifecycle events.
+- This would require the addition of FragmentContainerView in certain activities which will allow further FragmentTransaction operations on the FragmentContainerView and provide a consistent timing for lifecycle events.

 ### *Week 6*